 I teach Starting a Business and Business Planning.
 I taught Starting a Business at the University of Oregon for 11 years.
 I do a SCORE (Service Corps of Retired Executives) workshop on business planning every quarter; and I am now a guest teacher with two Small Business Development Centers.
 My complete start-and-grow-your business curriculum is online and available free to other teachers.
 And my online course on lean business planning is available at Learningly.com, hosted by The Economist Group.

 I like writing.
 It reminds me of my first career as a journalist.
 I was night editor for UPI in Mexico City for three years, and McGraw-Hill World News correspondent for Mexico for five years.
 I wrote regularly for Business Week and other McGraw-Hill publications, and occasionally for Financial Times and others.
 I even wrote some published fiction — not counting market research — but it wasn’t very good.
-I’m now blogging often, on my main blog Planning Startups Stories every weekday and also on Amex Open, Small Business Trends, Huffington Post, and Up and Running, among others.
-I keep a collection of my recent blog posts at blog.timberry.com.
+I’ve been blogging since 2007, on my main blog Planning Startups Stories and also on bplans.com, Amex Open, Small Business Trends, Huffington Post, and others.